Types of WIL

 Online WIL placements

-In addition to physical WIL placements, WIL activities may take place online .
-This is where real projects with industry or community partners are undertaken with students engaging with the host organisation through online communication technologies.
+In addition to physical WIL placements, WIL activities may take place online.
+This is where real projects with industry or community partners are undertaken with students engaging with the partner organisation through online communication technologies.

 2. WIL projects